 ¶ 610.
 ORGANIZATION.
 1. Composition.
 Annual conferences shall be formed for the purpose of connecting clergy and laity for shared ministry and accountability across a geographical region.
+A special annual conference or district that is not geographically bound and overlaps the boundaries of other annual conferences or districts can be formed by the decision of Transitional Leadership Council at the request of a group of churches.
 The voting membership of an annual conference shall be composed of active deacons, elders, and senior clergy who meet the qualifications of ¶ 416, as well as at least an equal number of lay members elected by each charge or by the district or annual conference.
 Each charge shall be entitled to as many lay members as it has appointed clergy.
 The annual conference may add lay members of the annual conference who are serving in conference leadership positions.
 The annual conference shall determine the method of electing additional lay members to equalize the number of clergy members.
 Only laity shall vote in the election of equaling laity.
 Such members may be elected by a charge conference, district conference, or the annual conference, but they must be elected and not appointed.